The art of balancing: Discussion with Simonas Poška

 - May 31

-This interview was conducted on May 25, 2025, at Ars Augusta headquarters.
+This interview/discussion was conducted on May 25, 2025, at Ars Augusta headquarters.
 Simonas Poška (S) talks to interviewer Eleni Ioannidou (E) who registered the answers on her phone.

-S: Like in a court of law: everything you say can be used against you later (lauphs).
+S: Like in a court of law: everything you say can be used against you later (laughs).

 E: You can say anything freely and hide nothing.
 We stand for freedom of expression here.
 So, let´s begin with the first question.
 What is music education like in Lithuania?
 Do you feel that your country has supported you well?

-E: If I understood correctly you feel that all these amateur musicians that are not learning music to become professionals but just for the sake of enjoying, is a good tendency?
+E: So, you feel that all these amateur musicians that are not learning music to become professionals but just for the sake of enjoying, is a good tendency?

 E: I want to inform you that in Germany in these last years a lot of projects are created to support amateur musicianship.
 Projects, funding and even musical academies are concentrating in create teachers of music for the small cities, to teach music to simple people and create amateur ensembles and support them in their touring abroad.
 Perhaps it´s a global tendency.